Nikkei tumbles, foreigners sell exporters and financials

 By Ayai Tomisawa

-The index rose to a two-week high on Monday as investors took heart after the United States and China suspended the imposition of new tariffs on the weekend.
+The index rose to a two-week high on Monday as investors took heart after the United States and China suspended the imposition of new tariffs to give both sides more time for trade negotiations.

-The broader Topix fell 2.3 percent to 1,650.92, with all of its 22 subindexes in negative territory.
+The broader Topix also fell 2.4 percent to 1,649.20, with all of its 33 subindexes in negative territory.

 “Even after the market priced in the trade news, there are still major events ahead so investors realised that they can’t be overjoyed yet,” said Yutaka Miura, a senior technical analyst at Mizuho Securities, adding that foreign investors and hedge funds are seen reducing their positions on risky assets.